Banfield Charitable Trust provides grants to nonprofit organizations and nonprofit hospices to support their efforts to keep pets and people together.

 Before you begin the application process, be sure you have carefully read information about the grant program you are applying for and clearly understand the eligibility requirements.

-Download Pet Food Distribution Program Application for non-MOWAA nonprofit organizations.
-MOWAA members should download the pet food distribution program grant application through their My MOWAA login on Meals on Wheels Association of America’s site during an open grant cycle.
+Download Pet Food Distribution Program Application for non-MOWA nonprofit organizations.
+MOWA members should download the pet food distribution program grant application through their My MOWA login on Meals on Wheels America’s site during an open grant cycle.

 The Pet Peace of Mind grant application is not available for download.
 Please email us to obtain an overview of the program and additional information about becoming a hospice partner.